 How do I submit the forms?

-If you want to file a Request for Reconsideration of the overpayment because you think you were not overpaid or that the amount SSA states is incorrect, it is best to submit this form either online, or in person.
-If you want to go in person and do not know where your local Social Security office is, call 800-772-1213, or go online to find out the location of the nearest Social Security Office.
+If you want to file a Request for Reconsideration of the overpayment because you think you were not overpaid or that the amount SSA states is incorrect, it is best to submit this form online.
+You can also call your local Social Security office and ask them to take your appeal over the telephone.
+Click here to find the number of your Social Security office.

-If you want to file a Request for Waiver of the overpayment, it is best to submit the forms in person since there is no online option.
-Call 800-772-1213 or go online to find out the location of the nearest Social Security Office.
+If you want to file a Request for Waiver of the overpayment, it is best to submit the form online.
+You can also call your local Social Security office and ask them to take your appeal over the telephone.
+Click here to find the number of your Social Security office.

 What do I have to prove in order for a waiver to be granted?